luispedro/talk-scientific-communication/talk.md

 You may end up present _less_ material in the time alloted: for example, if you are a computational person presenting to an applied audience, the best use of your time may be to present _the intuition behind your algorithm_ and some empirical evidence, leaving out any formal analyses altogether.
+This is perfectly fine.

 Do **not** try to present something inferior to please the audience (e.g., some speculations from your work which are only weakly supported, but fit what you